apache/tvm/docs/vta/install.md

 sudo ./apps/pynq_rpc/start_rpc_server.sh # pw is 'xilinx'
 ```

-Note that one key difference between the simulator build is that we changed the VTA configuration
-to be `vta/config/pynq_sample.json`, which specifies PYNQ as target.

 You should see the following being displayed when starting the RPC server.
 In order to run the next examples, you'll need to leave the RPC server running in an `ssh` session.
 ```
 INFO:root:RPCServer: bind to 0.0.0.0:9091